cosmos/ibc/spec/ics-23-vector-commitments/README.md

 - [commitments with Applications to Anonymity-Preserving Revocation](https://eprint.iacr.org/2017/043.pdf)
 - [Batching Techniques for Commitments with Applications to IOPs and Stateless Blockchains](https://eprint.iacr.org/2018/1188.pdf)

+Thanks to Dev Ojha for extensive comments on this specification.

 25 April 2019 - Draft submitted

 # Copyright